Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Informal pandemic models and main results

-Some parameters will be common in the considered models.
-In particular, they both involve four non--negative parameters, $\lambda$, $\mu$, $\beta$ and $\gamma$.
-The parameters $\lambda$ and $\mu$ represent respectively the birth and (natural) death rates among the population, and therefore reflect the demographic dynamics unrelated to the epidemic\footnote{It should be noted that if the length of the epidemic is relatively short in relation to the life expectancy at birth in the concerned country, the demographic dynamics become less relevant and may be dismissed altogether, by setting $\lambda = \mu = 0$.
+\textbf{Uncontrolled parameters.} Some parameters are common in the SIS and SIR models, as highlighted by \Cref{fig:SIR_model}.
+In particular, both models involve three non-negative parameters: $\lambda$, $\mu$ and $\gamma$.
+While the parameters $\lambda$ and $\mu$ represent respectively the birth and (natural) death rates among the population, and therefore reflect the demographic dynamics unrelated to the epidemic\footnote{It should be noted that if the length of the epidemic is relatively short in relation to the life expectancy at birth, the demographic dynamics become less relevant and may be dismissed altogether, by setting $\lambda = \mu = 0$.
 Nevertheless, for the sake of generality, we choose to take these dynamics into account, in order to allow for a straightforward application of our study to other types of epidemics.}, while $\gamma$ represents the death rate associated to the disease.
-All these parameters are assumed to be constant and exogenous.
-In most epidemic models, the parameter $\beta$, representing the transmission rate of the disease, is also assumed to be constant and exogenous.
-Nevertheless, in our framework, we will consider that $\beta$ is endogenous and time--dependent, in order to model the influence that the population can have on this transmission rate.
+Conversely, the two non-negative constant rates $\nu$ and $\rho$ are specific to the SIS and SIR models respectively.
+More precisely, $\nu$ corresponds to the rate at which an infected individual returns, after recovery, to the class of susceptible individuals, while $\rho$ represents the recovery rate in the SIR model, \textit{i.e.}, the rate at which individuals who have contracted the disease are cured, and therefore immune to the virus under consideration.
+All the aforementioned parameters, \textit{i.e.} $\lambda,\mu,\gamma, \nu$ and $\rho$ are homogeneous to the inverse of our unit of time, \textit{i.e.} days, and are assumed to be constant and exogenous.